beakerbrowser/beaker/README.md

 Just needs to get the job done, not a lot of features here

   - browser controls
-    - [ ] nav btns: Home, Back, Forward, Refresh
+    - [ ] nav btns: Back, Forward, Refresh
     - [ ] tabs
     - [ ] tab titles
     - [ ] tab favicons